Darshilpatel/Connect-3/README.md

-# fluffy-broccoli
+# Connect 3

-Redefining the way information travels from one end to the other.
+A new way to play Connect 4